- Original research

 Temporal variations for emergency calls

-Total numbers and percentages of emergency calls overall and stratified by season, weekday and time of day according to emergency priority levels
+Table 1 shows total numbers and percentages of emergency calls overall and stratified by season, weekday and time of day according to emergency priority levels for all calls in study period, for all calls with a complete registered cause and calls within each emergency priority level.

 The highest number of calls occurred in winter (used as reference in the pairwise comparisons) and the lowest number in spring (ratio estimate 0.97, CI 0.96–0.98).
 The number of calls was highest in weekends (Fridays, Saturdays and Sundays) compared with working days.
 The peak number of calls was seen on Saturdays (ratio estimate 1.14, CI 1.12–1.15) and the lowest number on Wednesdays (ratio estimate 0.98, CI 0.96–0.99) compared to Mondays.
 The number of calls was highest in daytime (ratio estimate 1.67, CI 1.65–1.69), compared to evening (ratio estimate 1.64, CI 1.62–1.66) and nighttime (used as a reference).